Rigsby Online: The Authorised Rising Damp web site

 Going Straight.
 He is the brother of Clive Swift, who played hen-pecked

 Mr. Bucket in Keeping Up Appearances.
+David died on April 8th 2016,

 Michael Ward played the Labour Candidate in the TV episode Stand Up And Be Counted.